gospel-desk/www.logstown.com/_posts/2020-04-25-working-on-a-building.md

 ---
 layout: post
 heading: Working on a Building
-excerpt: "Gospel Desk has a place in the world, at 981 Crescent Avenue, on Spring Hill in Sewickley, Pennsylvania."
+excerpt: "Gospel Desk has a place in the world, at 981 Crescent Avenue, on Spring Hill in Sewickley, Pennsylvania, USA."
 is_published: yes
 suppress_subscribe: no
 ---